wp-plugins/participants-database/readme.txt

 This plugin has two modes of interacting with the database.
 First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
 Depending on what you need, you can use either or both.

+Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.

 To collect signups on your website use this shortcode: [pdb_signup].
 The shortcode will generate a short form to give people a way to add their name to your list.
 You can customize which fields they need to fill in. [pdb_record] displays an expanded version of the form so people can add to or edit their own record.
 These two shortcodes can be on the same page if you want.
-The [pdb_record] form is only available when accessed using a private link because it allows a user to edit their won record.This link can be provided in an email and is also visible in the admin listing of records.
+The [pdb_record] form is only available when accessed using a private link because it allows a user to edit their own record.
+This link can be provided in an email and is also visible in the admin listing of records.

 The idea is your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
 It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.

-When they sign in, they will be sent an email with a private link to their full record.
-This page is where the second [pdb_record] shortcode goes.
+When your site visitors fill out and submit the signup form, they will be sent an email with a private link to their full record.
+This page is where the [pdb_record] shortcode goes.

-If you want to display the list on your website, place the [pdb_list] shortcode on any page or post.
-Long lists can be paginated.
-The fields that get displayed is set on the fields management page under the "display" column.

-The display can be customized with additional parameters:

-* list_limit - sets the number of records to list per page (defaults to the plugin setting value)
-* class - lets you set the CSS class of the container (defaults to 'participants-database')
-* filter - lets you determine which records are shown (see the usage notes for an explanation)
-* orderby - order the list by one of the columns
-* order - determines whether the list is ordered in ascending (asc) or descending (desc) order

 **Quick Start Instructions:**